Skip to content

 Fonts

-There are two classifications of fonts in TCM - named and un-named.
-Named fonts are created in the Fonts page within TCM (at the /fonts URL); while un-named fonts can be added directly to a Series or Episode.
+There are two classifications of fonts in TCMnamed and un-named.
+Named fonts are created on the Named Fonts page within TCM (the /fonts URL), accessible from the sidebar via the Fonts item; while un-named fonts can be added directly to a Series or Episode.
 Aside from that, the only differences between these two are that named fonts can use custom font files and character replacements in addition to metrics like font size, spacing, etc.; while unnamed fonts can only adjust metrics.

 Fonts Page Fonts Page

-This page will primarily cover named fonts.
-In general, these Fonts apply to the title text of a particular Title Card - not the season or episode text.
+This page primarily covers named fonts.
+In general, these Fonts apply to the title text of a particular Title Card — not the season or episode text.
 That is (generically) fixed, or recolored via an extra.

 Creating a New Font